Apodini/Apodini/Documentation/Relationship/Relationship.md

 # Retrieving Relationship Information

-This proposal describes how relationship information can be generated from the DSL and introduces some concepts to give hints for relationship retrieval or even manually defining them.
+This proposal describes how relationship information can be generated from the DSL, introduces some concepts to give hints for relationship retrieval and adds mechanisms for manually defined hints.

 A potential REST interface exporter will use such relationship information to generate Hypermedia information.
 Specifically it will generate hyperlinks which SHOULD be place in a designated `_links` section.